Top Online Educational Leadership Degree Programs

 Accounting, Business Administration, Criminal Justice & Information Technology

-Financial Management for Schools: Education leaders must ensure a school runs smoothly with its available resources.
+School Finance: Education leaders must ensure a school runs smoothly with its available resources.
 A course in financial management covers the essential of planning and preparing a budget…and making it work for your goals!

-Theories of Teaching and Learning: This course takes a big-picture approach to how learning works.
+Theories of Teaching and Learning: This course takes a big picture approach to how learning works.
 You’ll study psychological research and teaching theories that can be applied to learning challenges in your department or school.

 School and Community Partnerships: It takes a village to ensure learners are successful.
 This course focuses on nurturing the relationship between your school and its environment.
 You’ll learn how to do a better job connecting with parents, outside organizations, and other learning partners.